The Simpsons season 4: DVD release

-The DVD boxset for season four was released by 20th Century Fox in the United States and Canada on June 15, 2004, eleven years after it had completed broadcast on television.
+The DVD boxset for season four was released by 20th Century Fox Home Entertainment in the United States and Canada on June 15, 2004, eleven years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including deleted scenes, Animatics, and commentaries for every episode.
 The menus are a different format than the previous seasons.